LincaMarius/ISAP-1_Control_Unit/README.md

 -	LA = LDA * T5 + ADD * T6

 ### Adding the SUB instruction
-We add the SUB instruction that has the following boolean equations for the signals that are active when this instruction is executed:
+We add the SUB instruction that has the following Boolean equations for the signals that are active when this instruction is executed:
 -	EP = T1
 -	LAR = T1 + SUB * T4
 -	CP = T2